MAT Manual

 The control provided by

-can be too coarse.
+*cuda-enabled*can be too coarse.
 This flag provides a per-object mechanism to turn cuda off.
-If it is set tonil
+If it is set tonil, then any operation that pays attention to this flag will not create or access thecuda-arrayfacet.
+Implementationally speaking, this is easily accomplished by usinguse-cuda-p.

 [variable] *default-mat-cuda-enabled* t